beetbox/beets/docs/plugins/random.rst

 printed (default 1).
 To select 5 tracks from your library, type ``beet random -n5``.

-The ``-t MINUTES`` option controls the combined length of the objects that are selected and printed.
-To select tracks that total one hour, tyoe ``beet random -t60``
+As an alternative, you can use ``-t MINUTES`` to choose a set of music with a given play time.
+To select tracks that total one hour, for example, type ``beet random -t60``.